rticommunity/rticonnextdds-usecases-act/README.md

 Topics can be downsampled to different rates by using the desired filter.

-The QoS applied for this route across the WAN is the `WAN_STATUS_QOS` which sets
+The QoS applied for this "Lane" across the WAN is the `WAN_STATUS_QOS` which sets
 the Reliability QoS to [[BEST_EFFORT]](#best_effort-delivery)

 ### Test: